provable-things/ptokens.js-v1/resources/docs/ptokens-utils.md

 # ptokens-utils

-This module allows to have access to some usefull utility used by other packages.
+This module allows to have access to some useful utilities used by other packages.

 ### Installation